 - Who Are ESOP Fiduciaries, What Are Their Responsibilities, and How Do They Get Appointed?

 - Who Votes the Shares Held in the ESOPs?

 Who Are ESOP Fiduciaries, What Are Their Responsibilities, and How Do They Get Appointed?

 Any person with discretion over the management or administration of a plan, or who exercises any authority or control over plans assets, is a fiduciary under ERISA.
 The ESOP trustee, or any other person or committee designated in the plan documents as responsible for making investments in company stock, is a named fiduciary.

 Without the founding entrepreneur steering the ship, ESOP companies’ corporate governance is of paramount importance.
-In this webinar, you will learn: the roles of trustees, directors and officers, how corporate governance affects value, and best practices for corporate governance in ESOP companies.
+SES ESOP Strategies can help you understand the roles of trustees, directors and officers, how corporate governance affects value, and best practices for corporate governance in ESOP companies.

-Whether you have recently adopted an ESOP, have been an ESOP company for years, or are now looking to implement an ESOP transition strategy, this webinar provides useful information on how to identify – and avoid – common red flags in your ESOP transaction documentation and plan operation.
+Whether you have recently adopted an ESOP, have been an ESOP company for years, or are now looking to implement an ESOP transition strategy, we can help you identify – and avoid – common red flags in your ESOP transaction documentation and plan operation.

 Co-authored by Jim Steiker, this article reviews the legal standards that govern ESOP committees.
 Published 2004 in the Journal of Employee Ownership Law and Finance Is an ESOP right for your company?
 Use our ESOP self-assessment tool to find out.
 Explore various Ownership Transition Options or replay our Introduction to ESOPs webinar.